dorwinl3894/NYPD_Data_Analysis/README.md

 To present my findings effectively, I built a dashboard in Tableau, featuring graphs that could help the NYPD allocate resources using data-driven insights.

 - **Tableau Dashboard**: [NYPD Crime Statistics 2006-2023 Dashboard](https://public.tableau.com/app/profile/dorwin.liang/viz/NYPDCrimeStatistics2006-2023/Dashboard1)

+---

+## Findings & Insights

+### Arrest Trends by Weekday
+- **Higher Arrests on Fridays and Saturdays**: when visualizing the number of arrests by weekday, it seems that Fridays and Saturdays have the highest number of arrests.
+The reason for this will need to be further investigated but in general, allocating more police to patrol higher crime rate areas using the crime heatmap will be a good idea for public safety

+### Treemap on Frequency of Crime
+- **Prevalent Dangerous Drug Crimes**: the highest frequency of crimes based on the summation of all years appears to be dangerous drugs.
+Based on this data, to tackle the issue of ensuring the safety of both parties, there are many different approaches but one way is providing overdose prevention education for both police and "dangerous drug" perpetrators to ensure nothing fatal happens

+### Recurring crimes by Age Group
+- **Most Crimes Committed by 25-44 Age Group**: recurring crimes by age group shows that the 25-44 age group commits more crimes than any other age group.
+The reason for this will also need to be investigated further, but overall allocating more resources into hot spot crime areas related to 25-44 year old perpetrators are high can be effective in reducing crime

+### Frequency of Crime BY Year
+- **2020 Crime Drop Due to Pandemic**: looking at the frequency of crime by year, there appears to be a steep drop in crime in 2020.
+The reason for this is definitely the pandemic when NYC shut down in 2020.
+However after the city started opening up again, crime began to rise, showing that even though the effects of closing down the city decreased the frequency of crime, it is not a long term or effective solution to solve the problem of crime

+### Crime Distribution by Borough
+- **Brooklyn and Manhattan with Highest Crime Rates**: the count of crime by borough shows that Brooklyn and manhattan have the most crime and staten island has the least.
+More information regarding the ratio between the number of crime and number of people living in each borough will need to be uncovered to decide how much more or less resource the NYPD should allocate for each borough.

+## Summary
+These insights can guide the NYPD in deploying resources more effectively, targeting high-crime days, addressing prevalent crime types, and focusing on key age groups and boroughs.